r-caamano/ebpf-tproxy-splicer/README.md

     inet <----> (ens33)[ebpf-router](ens37) <----> clients

     with tproxy-splicer.o applied ingress on ens33 and oubound_track.o applied egress on ens33 the router will statefully track outbound udp and tcp connections on ens33 and allow the associated inbound traffic.
+While running in this mode it does not make sense to add ziti tproxy rules and is meant for running as a traditional fw.
+    As be for you can also create passthrough FW rules (set -t --tproxy-port to 0) which would also make sense in the mode for specific internet initiated traffic you might want to allow in.

     TCP:
         If the tcp connections close gracefully then the entries will remove upon connection closure. if not then there is a 15 minute timeout that will remove the in active state if no traffic seen